 What are flame retardants?

 Your living room couch will almost definitely be included in a flame retardant.
-These chemical substances assist in preventing the ignition from stray cigarettes or omitted candles and gradually spread the fire.
-The most not unusual flame retardants paintings by using interfering with the chemistry of burning.
-But that still method that the smoke this is produced can be greater toxic – with the volumes of carbon monoxide and hydrogen cyanide, especially, be multiplied.
-Both gases are toxic and, in many fires, inhalation of both types of gasoline proves to be a more lethal killer than the flames themselves.
+These chemical substances assist in preventing the ignition of stray cigarettes or omitted candles and gradually spread the fire.
+The most not unusual flame retardants interfere with the chemistry of burning.
+But still, a method that the smoke produced can be more toxic – with the volumes of carbon monoxide and hydrogen cyanide, especially, multiplied.
+Both gases are poisonous, and in many fires, inhaling both types of gasoline proves to be a more lethal killer than the flames themselves.

 Where are they used?